Amebis/eduVPN/doc/Customization.md

 ### `WireGuardKillSwitch` (`REG_DWORD`)

 When used as the default gateway, WireGuard has optional firewall rules to block non-tunnel traffic (aka "kill-switch").
-This registry setting allows preserving, enforcing or removing the kill-switch at run-time.
-When registry value is absent, the setting provided by eduVPN server is kept as-is.
+This registry setting allows user control, enforcing or removing the kill-switch at run-time.
+When registry value is absent, user may control the setting.

 Value  | Behavior
 -------|----------
-0      | Keep the setting provided by eduVPN server (Default) 1      | Enforce kill-switch on any default gateway profile 2      | Remove kill-switch from any default gateway profile
+0      | Allow user to control the setting (Default)
+1      | Enforce kill-switch on any default gateway profile 2      | Remove kill-switch from any default gateway profile